Skip to Main Content

 The South Dakota State Library Digital Collections reflect the history and culture of South Dakota.
 Primarily of interest to librarians, researchers, and genealogists, our digital collections include newspaper articles, photographs, state documents, and more.
 The collections are best viewed using Google Chrome.

 SD state agencies by state statute are required to submit publications to the SD State Library.
 SDSL is the historical repository for state government publications, some of which go back to territorial days.
-State library staff is working to digitize and make available online many of these historical publications.
-Historical documents that have already been digitized and made available include:
+Historical documents that have been digitized and made available include:

 • SD Legislative Manuals - Blue Books (1903-present)